Protecting Separate Property In Your Florida Divorce

 Separate property is classified as property that only belongs to one spouse in the eyes of the law and has not been comingled.
 Some examples of separate property include:

-- Property acquired before marriage
+- Property acquired before marriage or property acquired after the marriage with nonmarital proceeds

 - Gifts, depending on who made the gift and to whom

-- Property excluded from joint ownership by prior mutual agreement
+- Property excluded from joint ownership by prior mutual agreement such as in a postnuptial or prenuptial agreement

 Ascertaining Separate Property Is Not Always Easy

-However, determining which property is separate is far from black and white.
+However, sometimes determining which property is considered separate property is far from black and white.
 What if you had a bank account or other property before getting married that was commingled with joint property, or otherwise became a joint account?
 It may not be a simple task to tweeze out what should be set aside as nonmarital.

 Let Our Team Of Attorneys Help You Determine What Property Belongs To You